 We’d walked down the hill from our homestay and found a minivan to take us to the Internet cafe.
 We clocked some hopeful looking grocery shops on the way there and were reasonably successful with our approach of get a taxi up the road a bit, see a shop we want and get the taxi to stop.
 We did this three times which although not cost effective saved a lot of walking.
 It also provided quite a bit of entertainment for the drivers, we just told them that women like to shop and that seemed to make sense of our craziness.

-This is possibly our favourite video clip ever.
+This is possibly our favourite video clip.
 One of our taxi rides in Gilgit:

 With a few drinks, tinned fruit salad, yogurt and most importantly chocolate secured we headed back to our digs.
-We were a bit annoyed when we got back to find no one there apart from the young guy that cooks and kinda looks after the place (which explains why when we’d arrived when no one had been there for a month our bathroom was filthy and even the bin was still full).
+We were a bit annoyed when we got back to find no one there apart from the young guy that cooks and kinda looks after the place (which likely explains why when we’d arrived when no one had been there for a month our bathroom was filthy and even the bin was still full).
 Kabluie was still in town and apparently, they’d all gone in the Jeep to the hotel in town again for wifi and dinner.
-While we’d got to the Internet cafe fine the wifi was almost unusable so we hadn’t done what we wanted.
+While we’d got to the Internet cafe with no issues the wifi was almost unusable so we hadn’t done what we wanted.
 They knew where we’d gone as they’d told us where it was.
-We also didn’t know what that meant for our shared dinner.
-We had told the homestay guys we had our dinner plans so now had no alternative option.
+We also didn’t know what that meant for our shared dinner and had told the homestay guys we had our own dinner plans so now had no alternative option.

-When they weren’t back at 9pm we started on the fruit salad and yoghurt and then they appeared.
+When they weren’t back at 9pm we started on the fruit salad and yoghurt we’d bought to supplement dinner and then they appeared.

 Apparently they’d seen us, which must have been on the street when we were shopping, but didn’t think to stop and see if we had successfully used wifi or if we wanted dinner at the hotel.